serverless-ca/terraform-aws-ca/docs/options.md

  * Generally there should be no need to change these values from their defaults

  *Default setting (Issuing and Root CA CRLs): 1 day with a 600 second overlap period*

+ ## Maximum certificate lifetime
+By default the maximum lifetime of an end entity certificate is set to 365 days.

+* If a certificate request is submitted with a greater lifetime, the issued certificate lifetime will be reduced to the maximum
+* This value can be configured using the `max_cert_lifetime` Terraform variable

+ *Default setting: 365 days*